spotflow-io/device-sdk/zephyr/design/metrics/ingestion_protocol_specification.md

 ### Data Privacy
 - TLS encryption in transit
-- No PII should be included in metric names or dimension values
+- No PII should be included in metric names or label values
-- Dimension values logged/stored by backend
+- Label values logged/stored by backend

 ### Denial of Service
 - Device-side rate limiting via queue size